 Yes it could be argued there may be Karmic consequences...but in the grand scheme of things...what are the more significant things you do in your life that also have Karmic consequences?

-I think a sense of proportion is very important here
+Sounds like a dangerous idea to meâ€¦..I think a sense of proportion is very important here

-Back to spiders...I remember once I did my good deed and caught a spider and put it out the window...I watched it crawl away to freedom...only to be slaughtered seconds later by an even bigger spider...........
+You did good (your part, if you like).
+It is easy for evil deeds to happen, given the accumulated tendency.
+Good requires effort and sometimes more than what we otherwise are willing to make.Back to spiders...I remember once I did my good deed and caught a spider and put it out the window...I watched it crawl away to freedom...only to be slaughtered seconds later by an even bigger spider...........

 The wonders of nature!